MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 ## General questions

+### Is the internal hardware in the HoloLens 2 Industrial Edition different than the standard HoloLens 2?
+No, only the surface materials (i.e., the brow pad and strap) are different.

 ### What operating system does the HoloLens 2 Industrial Edition have?

 The Industrial Edition has the same OS as all other HoloLens 2 editions.
 For more information on HoloLens OS updates [read our release notes](hololens-release-notes.md).